JosephDriedger/echoes-of-the-forgotten-keep/docs/GAME_DESIGN.md

 - **Patrol** - Walks between two waypoints (if configured)
 - **Chase** - Moves toward the player when within vision range
 - **Attack** - Attacks the player when within attack range, with cooldown between strikes.
 Enemies attack immediately upon first entering attack range without waiting for the cooldown timer.

+Enemies are also subject to **knockback** — when hit, they are pushed away from the attacker for a brief duration (default 0.7s).
+During knockback, the enemy's AI is suspended and they cannot attack or chase.
+The final hit in the player's combo chain applies extra knockback force.

 ## Dungeon Generation